Stone Age Homework Projects

-What have we been doing?
+What will we been doing?

 As part of our belonging to God’s family unit of work, we will be studying God’s perfect recipe for being a follower of Jesus.
 We will be identifying key ingredients such as trust, faith, love and patience and included these within our own recipes.
 This reflection will help us as we continue our faith journey and prepare for receiving the Sacraments of Reconciliation and The Eucharist.

-In English we will learn about different formats of writing and even devise our own game shows.
-We aim to make our mental maths skills quicker and more accurate than ever and we will learn several new methods for addition and subtraction.
+In Maths, we aim to make our mental maths skills quicker and more accurate than ever and we will learn several new methods for addition and subtraction.
 Please continue to support us by regularly practising number bonds and times-tables at home.